 Magic Mountain, Vermont

-Magic Mountain, located in the Southern Vermont town of Londonderry, features a respectable 1,500 feet of vertical, and has 39 trails served by 5 lifts.
-Its ski runs are a solid mix of beginner, intermediate, and advanced trails, so everyone in the family can find something to enjoy.
-Magic Mountain’s legendary red chair, built in 1971, and its “No Wind Holds” motto, contributes to the mountain’s old school New England skiing vibe.
-The window day ticket for adults is $89, with discounts for military, police, firefighters, seniors, and youth.
+Magic Mountain, located in the Southern Vermont town of Londonderry, features a respectable 1,500 feet of vertical and has 39 trails served by 5 lifts.
+Terrain is a solid mix of beginner, intermediate, and advanced trails, so everyone in the family can find something to enjoy.
+Magic Mountain’s legendary red chair, built in 1971, and its “No Wind Holds” motto, contribute to the mountain’s old-school New England skiing vibe.
+The window day ticket for adults is $105, with discounts for military, police, firefighters, seniors, and youth.
 Londonderry is full of restaurants and bars, making après-ski here just as fun as your day on the hill.

 Berkshire East, Massachusetts

 Berkshire East, a family-run resort located in Western Massachusetts’ Berkshire Mountains, is a popular vacation spot for families and Boston city dwellers.
-It has 100 runs spread across 180 skiable acres, offering a wide variety of trails for skiers and riders to play on.
-OnTheSnow users rate it the no. 1 small ski area in Massachusetts.
-Weekday adult tickets go for $40, with weekend tickets running anywhere from $60-$90, depending on the day.
-Half-day, night skiing, and junior tickets are also available, while a full rental package runs around $55.
+It has 45 runs spread across 180 skiable acres, offering a wide variety of trails for skiers and riders to play on.
+OnTheSnow users rated it the no. 1 small ski area in Massachusetts.
+Full-day adult tickets are as low as $39, depending on the day.
+The earlier you buy, the more you can save.
+Half-day, night skiing, and junior tickets are also available, offering the opportunity to save a few extra dollars if you know you won’t ski all day.
 Also of note, Berkshire East is the only ski area in the world to generate 100% of its electricity from on-site renewable energy, powered by a 500kWh solar facility and a 900kWh wind turbine.

 » Check out lodging options at Berkshire East